ZG089/Re-Malwack/README.md

 ## Download Module

-You can download the module from [Releases](https://github.com/ZG089/Re-Malwack/releases/latest)
+You can download the module from [Releases](https://github.com/ZG089/Re-Malwack/releases/latest) section.

 ## Get started